42sol/19o1_awesome_list_openscad/README.md

 ## Goal
-Attempting to bring more awesomeness & harmony to the OpenSCAD community.
+Attempting to bring more awesomeness & harmony to the `OpenSCAD` community.

+Collect curated bits and pieces around the OpenSCAD topic.
+An awesome-list consist normally in links only.
+Due to the nature of `OpenSCAD` it will also contain files and images (renderings) of models.

+This awesome list is modeled like a house.
+Feel free to entry in the [lobby with organizational](./lobby/readme.adoc) or enter the different [rooms grouped in topics ](./rooms/readme.adoc) or just stroll through the [garden and look into the garden of our neighbors](./garden/readme.adoc)

+> **NOTE:**
+> For models please use www.printable.com links if available.

 I am marking this project as WIP planning for a better awesome-list.
-An even awesomer OpenSCAD object/tool library 'embeddable awesome browser' & object discovery & repo package manager.

-Using RUST & git, perhaps based on RUST spacedrive that is updating with compatible projects built into this awesome list.

-The intention is to make something that is one unified repo for OpenSCAD package objects (similar to a npmjs.org pip, but using RUST cargo)

 > **IMPORTANT:**
 > If you have an OpenSCAD project and would like to be part of this list please